-I’ve learned many lessons in the years I’ve been taking photographs of Ravens.
-Lessons about perspective, focus, opportunity and surrendering to the moment to mention a few.
+I’ve learned many lessons in the years I’ve taken photographs of Ravens.
+Lessons about perspective, focus, opportunity, and surrendering to the moment, to mention a few.

-The first time I took pictures of Ravens happened on a whim when a set of unlikely circumstances brought us together.
-Gale force winds prematurely ended a ski trip, and I was in a parking lot ready to drive home when I first saw them.
+My first encounter with Ravens happened when a set of unlikely circumstances brought us together.
+Gale-force winds prematurely ended a ski trip, and I was in a parking lot ready to drive home when I first saw them.
 Warm and finishing lunch, I could have easily driven away without taking a single shot.
-The dialog in my head went between comfort in the car and the hassle of gearing back up and venturing into the cold.
-At that time I’d never photographed birds before and going back out was a difficult decision to make.
+The dialog in my head went between staying in the comfort of my car and the hassle of gearing back up and venturing into the cold.
+I had never photographed birds before, and going back out was a difficult decision.

-A lesson from a skipped photo opportunity long ago is what made me take action.
-My perspective became unclouded, I focused on the moment, and took advantage of the opportunity in front of me.
-I put myself into a carefree state of mind and walked over to them.
-Still eating, we shared the last of my sandwich.
+A lesson from a skipped photo opportunity long ago made me take action.
+My perspective became unclouded, I focused on the moment, and took advantage of the possibilities in front of me.
+I put myself into a carefree state-of-mind and walked over to them while I still eating.
+We shared the last of my sandwich.
 It seemed fair.
 A quid-pro-quo, snacks instead of a modeling fee, no signed releases required.
 I respected that.